Louis Craine: Trial

 Craine's trial began in early 1989.
-The main material evidence was a blood-stained shirt, the group of which coincided with the blood group of one of the victims, as well as testimonies from Craine's relatives, including his mother, who told the court that he had repeatedly expressed aggressive behavior towards prostitutes, and was spotted in a bloodied shirt after one of the murders.
-Other evidence pointed to him as well, that being his confession of killing Loretta Perry - initially, it was believed that she had died from a drug overdose, but after Craine's testimony, her body was exhumed and subjected to a thorough pathological study, the results of which validated Craine's claims.
+The main material evidence was a blood-stained shirt, on which was found the blood type of one of the victims.
+Testimony from Craine's relatives included that of his mother, who told the court that he had repeatedly expressed aggressive behavior towards prostitutes and was spotted in a bloodied shirt after one of the murders.
+Other evidence pointed to him as well, including his confession of killing Loretta Perry.
+Initially, it was believed that she had died from a drug overdose, but after Craine's testimony, her body was exhumed and subjected to a thorough pathological study, the results of which validated Craine's claims.

 Craine himself, over the course of the trial, insisted on his innocence.
 He repudiated his earlier testimony, stating that he had been pressured into confessing.
 He also stated that the bloodied shirt in which, according to his relatives, he had committed the murder, did not even belong to him.

 He accused his family of perjury.
-The lawyers of the defendant insisted that on the basis of various tests, Craine showed signs of intellectual disability, with threshold of intelligence coefficient of 69 points, a tendency to exaggeration and high susceptibility to suggestions.
+The lawyers of the defendant insisted that on the basis of various tests, Craine showed signs of intellectual disability, with a threshold of intelligence coefficient of 69 points, a tendency to exaggeration and high susceptibility to suggestions.
 As a result, they requested a forensic psychiatric examination, but their application was rejected.
-On May 16, 1989, he was found guilty of four murders and acquitted of Burton's killing, and on June 6 of that year, the court sentence him to death.
+On May 16, 1989, he was found guilty of four murders and acquitted of Burton's killing; on June 6 of that year, the court sentenced him to death.